-- (a) (1) There shall be at least a nine (9) hour rest period between the termination of work on one work call and the commencement of the next work call.
-This shall be an invadable nine (9) hour turnaround period. - (2) When the Rest Period Starts and Ends - (i) For Employees Reporting to a Location in the Twenty-five (25) Mile Zone, Within the Area Bounded by 125th Street and the Battery.
+(a) (1) There shall be at least a nine (9) hour daily rest period between the termination of work on one work call and the commencement of the next work call.
+For a workweek of seven consecutive days, the minimum weekend rest period after the seventh day of work shall be twelve (12) hours.
+This shall be an invadable nine (9) hour turnaround period.
+In the event that an employee works more than fourteen (14) hours on two (2) consecutive days, if the required rest period is invaded, the employee shall return at his or her rate in effect at the time of dismissal, plus an additional hour at straight time, for all hours worked until the required rest period is provided.

+(2) When the Rest Period Starts and Ends

+(i) For Employees Reporting to a Location in the Twenty-five (25) Mile Zone, Within the Area Bounded by 125th Street and the Battery.